Meera Deosthale: Early life

 Deosthale was born on 16 November 1995 in Vadodara, Gujarat.
 While in school, Deosthale was a state-level basketball player and focused on sports, later moving to Mumbai with her mother when she developed an interest in being an actress and finished school.

 Career

-Deosthale made her television debut with Colors TV's Sasural Simar Ka as Priya and then appeared in Zindagi Wins.
-In 2015, she played Eshwari Thakur in Dilli Wali Thakur Gurls.
+Deosthale made her acting debut in 2014 with Sasural Simar Ka, where she played Priya Malik.
+In 2015, she first played Riya in Zindagi Wins and then appeared as Eshwari Thakur in Dilli Wali Thakur Gurls.

-From February 2016, Deosthale starred as Chakor Rajvanshi in Colors TV's Udaan which gave her household popularity.
-She quit the show in March 2019, after doing it for three years, and was replaced by Toral Rasputra.
+From 2016 to 2019, Deosthale played Chakor Singh Rajvanshi opposite Vijayendra Kumeria in Udaan.
+The show proved to be a turning point in her career and earned her a Gold Award.
+She quit the show in March 2019.

-In September 2019, she was cast in the titular role in Colors TV's Vidya until it went off air abruptly in March 2020 due to COVID-19 pandemic.
-In 2022, she played Paridhi Khurana in Gud Se Meetha Ishq on Star Bharat.
+From 2019 to 2020, she played Vidya Singh in Vidya, opposite Namish Taneja.
+It went off air abruptly in March 2020 due to COVID-19 pandemic.
+In 2022, she played Paridhi Khurana in Gud Se Meetha Ishq, opposite Arhaan Behll.
+In the same year, she played Sweety, opposite Sharad Malhotra, in her web debut Ratri Ke Yatri 2.

+From February 2024 to May 2024, Deosthale played the role of Nandini "Nandu" Naren Ratansi in Kuch Reet Jagat Ki Aisi Hai opposite Zaan Khan.